payu-intrepos/web-sdk-nodejs/README.md

 With our SDK, you do not need to worry about low level details for doing API integration and with few lines of code and a function calling, it can be done within few minutes.

 ## Features Supported
-Following features are supported in the Payment link JavaScript SDK:
+Following features are supported in the PayU NodeJS web SDK:
  - Create Payment form.
  - Verify transactions, check the transaction status, transaction details, or discount rate for a transaction
  - Initiated refunds, cancel refund, check refund status.